Fundamental concepts, standards, and conventions used across the Field Nation API.

 }The API supports powerful filtering and sorting capabilities to help you find the exact data you need.

-f_status: Filter by status ID (e.g., f_status=10 for "Work Done").f_project: Filter by project ID.f_created: Filter by creation date range (often supports start,end or specific dates).Example:
+f_state: Filter by state abbreviation (e.g., TX, CA).f_project: Filter by project ID.f_created_date: Filter by creation date or range (e.g., 2025-01-01 or 2025-01-01,2025-03-31).Example:

-GET /workorders?f_status=10&f_project=55&page=1
+GET /workorders?list=workorders_all&f_project=55&f_state=TX&sticky=false

-GET /workorders?sort_by=created&sort_direction=desc
+GET /workorders?list=workorders_all&sort=created_date&order=desc&sticky=false

 Content-Type: application/json (unless uploading files).application/json.Field Nation uses a specific object structure for timestamps to explicitly handle Timezones.
 You must typically send dates in this format.